amingolmahalle/HttpClientToCurlGenerator/README.md

         // Call DeleteAsync => await client.DeleteAsync(requestUri);
 ```

+**You can see more samples in UnitTest files in Project.**

-I Hope Enjoying this extension in your projects.
+I hope enjoying this extension in your projects.